mbecker20/komodo/docs/deployments.md

 In this case, you would access mongo from outside of the container on port ```27018```.

 Note that this is not the only affect of using a network other than ```host```.
-For example, containers running on different networks can not communicate, and ones on the same network can not reach other containers on ```localhost``` when they are running on the same system.
+For example, containers running on different networks can not communicate, and ones on the same network can not reach other containers on ```localhost``` even when they are running on the same system.
 This behavior can be a bit confusing if you are not familiar with it, and it can be bypassed entirely by just using ```host``` network.

 ## configuring restart behavior